kkarpieszuk/wc-price-history/README.md

 ### Development version (from GitHub)

-Clone this repository and run composer:
+Clone this repository and run composer and npm:
 ```
 git clone git@github.com:kkarpieszuk/wc-price-history.git
 cd wc-price-history
 composer install
+npm install
 ```

 ## How does it work?